mr-cal/starcraft-stats/README.rst

 This project contains a few parts:

-* A Python command-line application that retrieves, processes, and stores data in a set of CSV files.
+* A Python command-line application that retrieves, processes, and stores data in a set of CSV and JSON files.
-* A static webpage that loads and displays the CSV data as tables and charts.
+* A static webpage that loads and displays the JSON as tables and CSV as graphs.
 * A nightly cron job to refresh data

 How to